AuScope/geomodel-2-3dweb/web_build/input/README.md

 ### 7. GroupRenameList

-The optional "GroupRenameList" section can be used to rename the group labels in the sidebar if the automatically generated ones are not suitable
+The optional "GroupRenameList" section can be used to rename the group labels in the sidebar if the automatically generated ones are not suitable.
+When looking for group names to convert from "from_name" to "to_name", it matches the "from_name" with the group name in a case-insensitive manner